rotate your phone

 N135 HOUSE

-This house is located in an old village over 30 years old, in a suburb of Bangkok.
-The village layout is unique, featuring a central garden with a swimming
+This house is located in a suburban village of Bangkok that is over 30 years old.
+The village layout is distinctive, featuring a central garden with a swimming pool shaded by large trees

-The mezzanine was repurposed as a workspace and reading room with views of the trees.
-On the third floor, an additional bedroom and a Buddha room
+The mezzanine was repurposed as a workspace and reading room with views of the surrounding trees.
+On the third floor, an additional bedroom and a Buddha room were introduced within

 Architect: Narucha Kuwattanapasiri